In this lesson we’re going to cover:

 In simple terms, collaboration is the process of two or more people or organizations working together to complete a task, or to achieve a goal.

 There are lots of different ways that you can collaborate with people both inside and outside your Process Street organization.
-This could be a collaboration with existing or new team members, with clients, customers, freelancers, virtual assistants… basically anyone that you might need to have work on a checklist or a template.
+This could be a collaboration with existing or new team members, with clients, customers, freelancers, virtual assistants… basically anyone that you might need to have work on a workflow run or a workflow.
 In some cases they won’t even need a Process Street account.

 Here are some examples of how you might collaborate with others: